directus-labs/guest-authoring/post/getting-started-preact/index.md

 ```

 Next Steps
 Through this guide, you have set up an Preact project, created a Directus instance, and used it to query data.
-You have used a singleton collection for global metadata, dynamically created pages, as well as blog listing and post pages.
+You have used a singleton collection for `global` metadata, dynamically created `pages`, as well as blog listing and blog pages.

 ## Project Link